Select Page

 “Oh Riverside, dear Riverside, fair Alma Mater true…”

-I’m afraid that’s all I remember of our school song, even though every time Dad and I used to drive past the high school, which was the one he had also attended, he’d break out into song.
+I’m afraid that’s all I remember of our school song, even though every time Dad and I used to drive past the high school he had also graduated from, he’d break out into song.
 You’d think I would have learned the words.
 I didn’t.

 But I will always remember the words Ollie sang!